armory/docs/content/en/continuous-deployment/plugin-guide/plugin-appname.md

 ## Release Notes

-* v0.2.0 Update plugin to be compatible with Armory Enterprise 2.27.0 and later - 10/29/2021
+* v0.2.0 Update plugin to be compatible with Armory Continuous Deployment 2.27.0 and later - 10/29/2021
 * v0.1.0 Initial plugin release - 10/09/2020